 Pin in for later!

 Liza Wyles, a full-time working mom of 2, is raising fourth-generation New Yorkers.
-She writes with the conviction that the suburbs are no place to grow a family.
-She also develops, writes and produces for TV and film and is in blissful denial of a work-life balance.
+She develops, writes and produces for TV and film and is in blissful denial of a work-life balance.
 You can read some of her stuff on Romper, Aiming Low, Skirt! or her own Mama Jabber blog.
-You can also see some commercials she’s made or follow her on Twitter.
+You can also see some commercials she’s made.